david672orford/pub-tools/README.md

 ## Subapps

 When you open Pub-Tools in a web browser, you will see a menu of subapps.
-Each of them requires some setup before they will work.
+Each of them requires some setup before it will work.
 Refer to the documentation below.

 * [KH Player](docs/subapp-khplayer.md)